nodeblocks-dev/geekle-supply-user-adapter/README.md

   E --> F[serviceStarted]
 ```

+For more specific guidance on lifecycle hooks, please refer to the `./<service>/src/index.ts` file of this template repo.

 ### How to add additional adapter configs

 You can add additional configs for the custom adapter in `nbc.adapter.json`.